 Human trials do not mean we could have a Zika Vaccine available for use soon.
 In fact, when it comes to vaccine development, it can take years to go from the first trials to market.
 This first human trial has been approved for a private company called Inovio to test their vaccine for human safety.
 They have tested the vaccine in monkeys for effectiveness and are ready to begin the human phase of testing.
 Their vaccine has a unique formula but also features a new delivery method that features a pulse of electricity for more efficient delivery to the immune cells.

 Many Zika Vaccines in the Works

 There are other government sponsored vaccines in the works that should also go to human trials within a few months.
 Having many trials going should add up to arriving at a working and approved vaccine that much sooner.
 Until then, lowering your exposure to mosquitoes and mosquito bites is your best form of prevention.At Mosquito Squad of Greenville, we never guarantee protection from tick-borne disease and mosquito-borne disease.
 But we do know that lowering your exposure to mosquitoes is an important piece of a well-rounded mosquito-borne disease prevention plan.
-Our traditional barrier spray eliminates 85-90% of mosquitoes on your property and continues to work for up to 3 weeks.
+Our traditional barrier treatment eliminates 85-90% of mosquitoes on your property and continues to work for up to 3 weeks.
 Sign up for the season and we’ll automatically come back every 2-3 weeks to keep your yard pest free all summer.
 Call today at (864) 362-2013!

 Source: NBC News